History of Steve Witkoff in Timeline

 Others born on this day/year

-In 1980, Steven Witkoff earned a B.A. degree in political science from Hofstra University.
+In 1980, Steven Witkoff earned a B.A. in political science from Hofstra University after transferring from Union College.

 In 1983, Steven Witkoff graduated with a J.D. from Hofstra Law School.

-In 1983, after graduating from law school, Steven Witkoff worked for the New York City real estate law firm Dreyer & Traub where he became friends with Donald Trump.
+In 1983, after graduating from law school, Steven Witkoff began working for the New York City real estate law firm Dreyer & Traub, where he met and befriended Donald Trump.

 1985: Co-founded Stellar Management

-In 1985, Steven Witkoff co-founded Stellar Management with Larry Gluck, transitioning from law to real estate ownership and management.
+In 1985, Steven Witkoff co-founded Stellar Management with Larry Gluck, transitioning from law to real estate ownership and management, purchasing inexpensive apartment buildings.

 Through 1986, Steven Witkoff practiced real estate law at the New York City law firm Rosenman & Colin.